1993–94 Detroit Pistons season: Regular season

-This season marked an end of an era as Thomas retired, ending his thirteen-year career in the NBA with the Pistons; Thomas played in his final game in a 132–104 home loss to the Orlando Magic, at The Palace of Auburn Hills on April 19, 1994, where he ruptured his Achilles tendon, which forced him to retire.
+Aftermath

+This season marked an end of an era as Thomas retired, ending his thirteen-year career in the NBA with the Pistons.
+Thomas played in his final game in a 132–104 home loss to the Orlando Magic, at The Palace of Auburn Hills on April 19, 1994, where he ruptured his Achilles tendon, which forced him to retire.
 Also following the season, Elliott was traded back to his former team, the San Antonio Spurs after only one season with the Pistons, while Anderson signed with the Atlanta Hawks, Chilcutt signed with the Houston Rockets, and Jones briefly retired.